danja/postcraft/danny.ayers.name/content-raw/entries/2025-01-02_fix-deploy.md

 # Semem Fix & Deploy

-**A little pause while I publish these scraps so I can tell Graham what reminded me of him.**

 I made a todo list here yesterday without any explanation.
 Didn't publish.
 Invisible todo list is absolutely not what I want on my blog front page!
 My top priority this week is doc organisation, so I'll let myself off this time.
 I've changed the date on the file, this is it I'll now fill it out...

 A little job for this morning is a little explore of [Semem](https://github.com/danja/semem).